twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 attn offers:

 - $200k upfront in exchange for that slice,
-- and collects 30% of net fees until $216k has been routed to repayment.
+- and collects 30% of net revenues until $216k has been routed to repayment.

 DAO decision: